Types of Loans

 • All borrowers for a property share must be owners of the property and guarantee each other's home loan(s) as security.

-• Property Share is available for individuals, family/unit/hybrid trusts and/or non-trading companies.
+• Property Share is available for individuals.
 It is not allowed for business purposes, bridging loans, land purchase or construction loans.

 Send us an enquiry about a loan